Reinhard Marx: Democracy and human rights

 In September 2020, Marx spoke out against an attempt in the Danish parliament to ban non-medical circumcision.
 He said, "The Catholic Church in the European Union considers any attempt on the fundamental right to freedom of religion as unacceptable.
 The criminalization of circumcision is a very grave measure that raises deep concern".

-Following the Russian invasion of Ukraine, Cardinal Marx attended a Ukrainian Catholic divine liturgy in Munich on February 27, 2022.
+Following the Russian invasion of Ukraine, Cardinal Marx attended a Ukrainian Catholic divine liturgy in Munich on 27 February 2022.
 He made a direct appeal to Patriarch Kirill of the Russian Orthodox Church to use his influence to put an end to the war.
 He said, 'I implore the Patriarch of Moscow to exert his influence on the president so that the war stops and arms are laid down' and 'While we bishops are not politicians, it is our task and our duty to proclaim the Gospel’s message of peace – especially to those who are of the opinion that they can push their political aims on people with force and terror'.
 On the occasion, he also assured Ukrainian Catholics that they could count on the aid and solidarity of German Catholics.
 Following the end of the liturgy, he and Bishop Bohdan Dzyurakh of the Ukrainian Catholic Church in Germany, together prayed the prayer of peace in German and Ukrainian that John Paul II had prayed shortly before the beginning of the 1991 Iraq war.

 Marx criticized Patriarch Kirill in an October 2022 interview for supporting the war in Ukraine as a 'holy war', which Marx considered as something that was 'behind us'.
 While Marx himself supported giving weapons to Ukraine as a 'lesser evil', in the same interview he took issue with people criticizing pacifists who were against this and said: "I find it bad that pacifists are being denigrated as idiots."

 In a Christmas Eve message in 2022, Cardinal Marx and Annette Kurschus, the head of the Evangelical Church in Germany, condemned war and violence while justifying Ukraine's right to defend itself against Russian aggression.
 On the occasion, Marx stated: "Any war rhetoric that relativizes the victims on all sides contradicts the Christmas message".

+In June 2023, Marx awarded the Catholic Fritz Gerlich Prize to the Danish film Unruly about a woman in 1933 consigned to an institution for disobeying social norms.

+Following the re-election of Donald Trump in the United States in November 2024 and fears about Germany's own political situation, Marx tried to calm fears.
+He said, "No civil war is threatening us...Rather, we can make a new beginning in an orderly way," the cardinal said, according to CNA Deutsch, CNA’s German-language news partner.
+"I believe we underestimate in our country what it means to have functioning institutions that can also deal with difficult situations".